bradford-hamilton/Ruby-On-Quails/guides/source/active_record_validations.md

 # => [{error: :invalid_characters, not_allowed: "!@#%*()_-+="}]
 ```

-All built in Rails validators populate the details hash with the corresponding
+All built in Quails validators populate the details hash with the corresponding
 validator type.

 ### `errors[:base]`